ttran375/comp311-lab5/main.md

     One occurs in class **UserPrompter** in method **getYesNoAnswer()**.
     Where does the other appear:

-    1. Class `Ticket` Method `Ticket`
+    a.
+Class `Ticket` Method `Ticket`

-    2. How would you improve the code in the method you just named?
+    b.
+How would you improve the code in the method you just named?
 The error message indicates that the value 1000000 is considered a "magic number," meaning it's a hard-coded number without context, making the code harder to understand and maintain.
 To fix this, we can define a constant for this value

     ```java
     package com.cc.airline.ticketing;